-In his book Landmarks, Robert MacFarlane writes: “The terrain beyond the city fringe has become progressively more understood in terms of large generic units (“field”, “hill’, “valley’, “wood”).
+In his book Landmarks (2015), acclaimed author Robert MacFarlane writes: “The terrain beyond the city fringe has become progressively more understood in terms of large generic units (‘field’, ‘hill’, ‘valley’, ‘wood’).
 It has become a blandscape.
-We are blase about place, …. meaning indifferent to the distinction between things.”
+We are blasé about place . . . meaning [we are] indifferent to the distinction between things.”

-Once I arrive at a place, I become present within the location and aware of my surroundings by walking, listening, feeling, surveying, and collecting things along my journey.
-Then I start making marks, loosely feeling the lay of the land with my pencil.
-I build up the surfaces with layers of mixed media and mark making, painting, scratching, erasing etc. Often using materials found on location such as twigs, branches, ochres.
+To study and connect with a new location, I work intensively en plein air.
+As I arrive, I focus on being present and aware of my surroundings: walking, listening, feeling, surveying, and collecting things along my journey.
+Once I’ve chosen a locale for working, I start by making marks, loosely feeling the lay of the land with my pencil.
+I build up the surface of the canvas with layers of mixed media and new marks, shifting seamlessly between painting, scratching and erasing, and incorporating tools and materials found on location, such as twigs, branches, ochres.

-Throughout this process, I am intuitively aware that the landscape has its own memory and is the culmination of all that has gone on before.
-These traces of memory can affect the whole feel of a place.
+Throughout this creative process, I am aware that the landscape is a keeper of memory; it’s current shape is the culmination of all that has gone on before.